 Plywood vs Solid Wood

 Plywood has high tensile strength, durability, good weather and waterproofing, and is affordable.
+If you calculate the dimension of your plywood correctly, it would be a perfect material for your wood project.

 Solid wood is best known for its natural grain and beauty, giving it an aesthetic appeal over plywood.